the-real-i9/Backend-Topics-Study/Learn/HTTP--API-dev/Proxies.md

 > Disclaimer:

-Proxies are not really tied to an identity due to their function or location.
-The names given to them are just based on their function and location.
+Proxies are not physical entities designed to be recongnized according to their function.
+They're merely proxy servers each containing the program that performs the specific function for which it is named, at the location where it will be used.

-A now "content router" at one location, have a different feature added to it at that same location.
+A "content router" is just a proxy server that contains a program that does content routing.

-The two things that matter and to actually consider are:
+<u>The two things that matter and to actually consider are:</u>
-- Who/Where wants to use the proxy?: Client, ISP, LAN, Server.
+- **Who and Where wants to use the proxy?**: Client, ISP, LAN, Server.
-- What would the proxy do?: Proxies can perform several functions at several locations.
+- **What would the proxy do?**: Proxies can perform several functions at several locations.
 A function is not tied to a location.
-They can do whatever for whoever, anywhere.
+They can do whatever for whoever, anywhere between the client and origin server(s).

 It's crazy!
 Proxies can even forward request to proxies, that perform a different fuction.